sudhanshu-wani/sudhanshu-wani/README.md

 # 👋 Hi, I’m Sudhanshu Wani
 - 📊 Data Science Enthusiast who's a Senior 💻 at PES MCOE, Pune and Loves to learn about Finance management.
-- 🌱 I’m currently learning :- Full Stack Web-Development
+- 🌱 I’m currently involved in :- Research in Machine learning in domain of Finance
-- ✅ I've explored the topics :- Python, Pandas, Numpy, Matplotlib, ScikitLearn, PowerBI, Docker, GIT, GitHub, AWS Essentials
+- ✅ I've explored the topics :- Python, Pandas, Numpy, Matplotlib, ScikitLearn, PowerBI, Docker, GIT, GitHub, AWS Essentials, Full Stack Web-Development
 - ✍ I write at :- https://techblog01.hashnode.dev/
 - 📫 How to reach me :- 📧 wanisudhanshu@gmail.com